ken100/cf-buildpack-ringojs-jdk7/README.md

 The buildpack will detect your app as a RingoJS project if it has a file called server.js.
 If you don't provide a Procfile, the build pack will default to launching your app with `ringo -m . server.js -p $PORT`

+***NOTE:*** If you use a different filename for your application, you must still provide a file named `server.js` or you will get the following error message:

+> Heroku push rejected, no Cedar-supported app detected

 License
 ---
 Copyright 2012 [Jock Murphy](http://jockmurphy.com).